 BOTOX injections have spawned countless myths and misconceptions, but the reality is that they are neither mysterious nor dangerous.
 However, your practitioner must be qualified and experienced, and that’s why it’s best to trust a board-certified dermatologist in DC or wherever you live.

 If you’re thinking about this treatment for cosmetic or medical reasons, rest assured that in my hands and the rest of my staff at MI Skin Dermatology Center in Washington, DC, you’ll get a safe and effective BOTOX treatment.
 We’ll discuss the BOTOX price and other concerns that you might have, as well.
-Contact us online today for a consultation or call (202) 393.7546.
+Request a consultation online today for a consultation or call (202) 393-7546.